ashley-d-lu/Checkout-Calculator/README.md

-# Checkout Calculator - A Simple App with CI/CD
+# Checkout Calculator - A Simple Web App with CI/CD

 ## Table of Contents